square/Valet/Contributing.md

 1. Select the  `Valet macOS Test Host App` target's "Signing & Capabilities" settings and change the Bundle Identifier to be a unique bundle identifier that references your team name.
 Run a find and replace over the code to change all `com.squareup.Valet-macOS-Test-Host-App` strings to be your new bundle identifier.
 1. Run a find and replace over the code to change all instances of `9XUJ7M53NG` to reference your personal team ID.
 Your personal team ID is the same as the prefix shown in the App Groups entitlement.
 1. Make the `_sharedAccessGroupPrefix` method of `VALLegacyValet` return your personal team ID by adding `return @"Your_Team_ID_Here";` to the first line of this method.
-1. Open `/System/Applications/Utilities/Keychain\ Access.app` and delete all entries that start with `VAL_VAL` if any exist.
+1. Select the `Valet Mac` scheme.

 You can now run all macOS tests locally.
 Note that you will be required to enter your computer password _many_ times in order for the tests to successfully complete.
 Failing to enter your password will cause a test to fail.
 Make sure not to commit these project configuration and code changes after testing your change.

+If you encounter entitlement errors when running tests after following the above steps, you can address by opening `/System/Applications/Utilities/Keychain\ Access.app` and deleting all entries that start with `VAL_VAL`.
+Note that this will delete any secrets from your macOS applications that utilize Valet, so this step should be taken only as a last resort.

 ### Testing changes on watchOS